 Are They Really Wireless?

-Majority of so-called wireless surround sound systems is not actually wireless.
+The majority of so-called wireless surround sound systems is not actually wireless.
 Most of them have the main unit (soundbar in most cases) that has to be connected to your TV through wires and it also has to be plugged into the wall outlet (SONOS and other Wi-Fi systems).
 This main unit receives the signal from the TV and then transmits it wirelessly to other speakers.
-All the other speakers also have to be plugged in, so it’s hard to say that any of these ‘’wireless’’ surround sound systems are truly wireless.
+All the other speakers also have to be plugged in so it’s hard to say that any of these ‘’wireless’’ surround sound systems are truly wireless.
 Bluetooth surround sound systems are even less wireless than Wi-Fi systems.
-Soundbars are always wired and they send the audio signal to other speakers (in some cases, you will only get wireless (Bluetooth) subwoofer while you need to connect surround speakers to the subwoofer or to the soundbar through wires).
+Soundbars are always wired and they send the audio signal to other speakers (in some cases, you will only get a wireless (Bluetooth) subwoofer while you need to connect surround speakers to the subwoofer or to the soundbar through wires).
 So, all these systems are wireless in a sense that you can stream music wirelessly from all the supported devices (Bluetooth-enabled devices for Bluetooth surround sound system or Wi-Fi enabled devices using the same Wi-Fi home network for Wi-Fi surround sound system).
 These wireless systems will reduce the number of cables (since you don’t have to stretch cables across your room and connect each speaker to the receiver) but you can’t eliminate all the cables – they won’t magically disappear.

 Should You Go Wireless?